ANG3L0/notes-bloggo/docs/travel journal/spain_2024.md

 # Spain 2024

+**NOTE: this page will take a while to load as there is a few hundred MB of food pics and videos.**

 ## Overview

 Serena had a business trip in Malaga, so I met her in San Sebastian to eat.